 You may need more than one format for Stationery, for example:

 - A format where the letterhead includes the header and footer with the company logo, company address etc. so these are added for a letter that is emailed.

 - A format that that does not include the company logo, company address etc. so it is ready to be printed on pre-printed stationery for a letter that is printed and sent out.

-The Stationery needs to include a "Body" bookmark in the content of the Word document.
-When creating a Word Document in FYI and a Template is selected as well as the Stationery, the bookmark indicates where to include the text and any merge fields from the Template.
+The Stationery must include a "Body" bookmark in the content of the Word document.
+When creating a Word Document in FYI, and a Template is selected as well as the Stationery, the bookmark indicates where to include the text and any merge fields from the Template.